 Well, let’s squish this whole waiting in line thing or having to stay inside the wrong park all day.

 There is something called The Scream Early Ticket that can get you past all of this stuff.
-For a mere $35.00 per person, you can get permission to enter the Universal Studios park, with an HHN ticket, of course, around 4 pm, and are then allowed to stay until the festivities begin at 6:30.
+For a mere $40.00 per person, you can get permission to enter the Universal Studios park, with an HHN ticket, of course, around 3 pm (must be in the park before 5pm), and are then allowed to stay until the festivities begin at 6:30.

 But there are tiers of enjoyment that Universal has placed a value on.
 These tiers can literally change the experience for you.
 As I said before, they know what they have, and they also know exactly how to maximize profits.